-In accordance with Kentucky regulations and district-specific policies, the Education Department of Thomas More University mandates multiple background checks for teacher education majors.
+In accordance with Kentucky regulations and district-specific policies, the School of Education at Thomas More University mandates multiple background checks for teacher education majors.
 This process is designed to ensure that candidates meet the legal and ethical standards established for the teaching profession.